 GTT is committed to BSI Grundschutz as a valued service to our premium hosting and colocation customers.

 FINMA is Switzerland’s independent financial-markets regulator.
 FINMA requires that where financial institutions outsource elements of their IT, the outsourced services adhere to specific guidelines.

 GTT’s FINMA report provides assurance from a third-party auditor that controls advised by FINMA for outsourced services are in place and operating appropriately.

 The Public Services Network (PSN) is the UK government’s high-performance network, which helps public sector organisations work together, reduce duplication and share resources.
-To achieve PSN compliance a service provider needs to also be certified to ISO27001 and CAS(T).
-PSN requires further enhanced controls than CAS(T).
+To achieve PSN compliance a service provider needs to also be certified to ISO 27001.

-PSN enables GTT to provide services to Public Sector organisations at OFFICIAL status.
-GTT is a Direct Network Service Provider (DNSP) and connects to the Government Conveyance Network (GCN).
-The GCN is at the core of the PSN.
+PSN enables us to provide services to Public Sector organisations at OFFICIAL status.
+GTT connects to the Government Conveyance Network (GCN) which is at the core of the PSN.
 GTT is committed to PSN as a valued service for our UK government customers.

 ISO 20000 is a global standard that describes the requirements for an information technology service management (ITSM) system.
 The standard was developed to mirror the best practices described within the IT Infrastructure Library (ITIL) framework.

 This international IT service management (ITSM) standard enables IT organisations (whether in-house, outsourced or external) to ensure that their ITSM processes are aligned both with the needs of the business and with international best practice.